bitcoin-dev-project/bitcoiner-intro-to-rust/20_command_line_arguments.md

 }
 ```

-Let's look at what we're doing here more closely and then we'll walk through some examples from the command line:
+Let's look at what we're doing here more closely and then we'll walk through some examples with the command line:
 1. We're using the `Command` builder to set up our command line program.
 We can chain different methods to provide more information about our program and what arguments it expects.
 2. We establish the `RAW_TRANSACTION` argument with the provided `arg!` macro.
 This will be a required argument so we set `.required(true)` and it will be parsed as a string.
 If we wanted to, we could set up additional command line arguments and flags here.
 3. When we call `.get_matches()`, this will return a struct [`ArgMatches`](https://docs.rs/clap/latest/clap/struct.ArgMatches.html), which is a container for the parsed results.
 If there are any errors when `.get_matches` is called, such as if a required argument has not been provided, this method will exit the program and print out the error.